pascalpepe/django-quickstart/README.rst

 * Error pages can be browsed during development.
 * Emails are sent with the `console backend`_ during development.

-Additionally, this project template includes some commonly used tools for testing and linting:
+Additionally, this project template relies on some commonly used tools for testing and linting:

 * Tests are automated with tox_.